Our verdict

 So serious about stability

-An expert reviewer thinks that the Free Metcon 5 is fantastic for weightlifting because it delivers "next-level stability."
-Other users agree, saying that this training shoe is "ultra-stable" and can deliver "great stability and balance."
+The Free Metcon 5 is fantastic for weightlifting because it delivers next-level stability.
+We realised that this training shoe is ultra-stable and can deliver great balance.

 In this regard, the Free Metcon 5 is becoming a solid competitor to the brand's flagship Metcon 8.